-Before joining a tenant focus group, WWHC recommends that tenant(s)/member(s) consider the following:
+Before joining the TSP, tenant(s)/member(s) should consider the following:

-- Ability to commit time
+- Ability to commit time to the TSP

 - Access to technology / internet\

 - If active involvement is achievable

 \Whilst the Co-operative do not aim to exclude those with limited or no access to technology or the internet, it should be noted that some topics may require the use of both (e.g. website testing, video calling).
 If this is the case, the Co-operative will endeavour to provide access to these facilities or other alternatives, however, it cannot be guaranteed.